fandasy/ASCIIimage/core/README.md

 // Color represents color configuration for ASCII art rendering
 //   - It ensures proper contrast between text (ascii char) and background
-//   - When Original is true, it preserves the original pixel colors in output type Color struct {
+//   - When OriginalFace is true, it preserves the original pixel colors in output type Color struct {
     // Face is the foreground/text color
     Face color.Color